Skills in Demand Visa

 Pathway to Permanent Residency

-Certain 482 Visa holders may become eligible for permanent residency (e.g., through the ENS Subclass 186 Visa), depending on occupation, salary, and meeting other requirements.
+Certain skills in demand visa holders may become eligible for permanent residency (e.g., through the ENS Subclass 186 Visa), depending on occupation, salary, and meeting other requirements.

 Include Family Members